Ever wake up with lower back pain and wonder if your sleep position is making it worse?

 - Dehydration can increase stiffness

-- Light activity throughout the day
+- Ignoring posture during the day

 PathwayToRelief.com provides educational wellness information only and does not offer medical advice.
 Always consult a qualified healthcare professional before making changes to your health routine.